jayahariv/KeralaRescueiOS/README.md

 ## Version 1.0.0
-This version is a read-only app which will show the requests from different people.
-You can look for people who are in need for food, water, clothes or medicines.
+Version 1.0.0 is a quick release, so it only included the read-only version of data.
+Which anyone can look for the people in need.

-If you are willing to help anyone with something,
-1. you can call directly from the application to enquire whether its already served
-2. you can ask them to collect it from you or drop them the items in the mentioned place.

 ## Data
 Currently we are using the data from keralarescue.in.
-We hard-coded some data if users are not having internet connectivity or service down time.
-So the data on which the data is hard-coded is August 19th, 2018.
+We hardcoded some data if users are not having internet connectivity or if the service is down.
+Data which is hardcoded is dated on 19th Auguest, 2018.

 ## Screenshots
 !<img width="160" alt="home" src="https://user-images.githubusercontent.com/10448770/44382102-70578b00-a4c8-11e8-94cf-4265278739b1.png">